Beginners Interactive NetLogo Dictionary (BIND)

 NetLogo Models Library:

-In this example, each turtle drops a chemical pheromone (shown in green).
+In this model, each turtle drops a chemical pheromone (shown in green).
 The turtles also "sniff" ahead, trying to follow the gradient of other turtles' chemicals.
 Meanwhile, the patches diffuse and evaporate the pheromone.
 Following these simple, decentralized rules, the turtles aggregate into clusters.

 Click the SETUP button to set up a collection of slime-mold cells.
 Click the GO button to start the simulation.